maccelarimatt/Quantum-Machine-Learning-REUPLOAD/README.md

-# ELEN4022_LAB3_2025_MACCELARI_MATTHEW
+# Quantum Machine Learning Qiskit

 ## Overview
-In this lab, quantum-enhanced support vector machines (QSVMs) are explored by embedding classical data into a high-dimensional Hilbert space via a parameterised quantum feature map and comparing performance against a classical RBF-kernel SVM.
+In this repository, quantum-enhanced support vector machines (QSVMs) are explored by embedding classical data into a high-dimensional Hilbert space via a parameterised quantum feature map and comparing performance against a classical RBF-kernel SVM.
 The programs:
 1. Clean and preprocess a binary classification dataset.
 2. Reduce dimensionality with PCA.
 3. Train and evaluate a QSVM on both a statevector simulator and real IBM quantum hardware.